smarttdm/ebaas.github.io/demo.md

 <div class="post">
   <h1 class="pageTitle">Live Demo</h1>
 	<p>The demo is a Single Page Application built with Ebaas.
-This app is created for a hypothetical laboratory to track test orders and manage test result to streamline test order processes and improve quality of the tests.</p>
+This app is created for a hypothetical laboratory to track test orders and manage test result, streamlining test order processes and shortening test cycles.</p>
 	<p>
 	You can access the demo using one of the web browsers, such as Google Chrome, Windows Edge, or IE 11.
 At the login page, please login as the "demo1" user with the password "888".
 	</p>